taixingbi/wiki-AI/web/DNS.md

 ### DNS
-Domain Name Servers, translate a domain name into an IP address
+Domain Name Servers, translate a domain name into an IP address(phone book)